ajshepley/mangadex_mark_read/README.md

 * Refactor mark_read retry loop into generic chapter_operation loop, such that it can be used for mark_read, mark_unread and other chapter API operations.
 * Add a Silent mode.
 * Check for eventual consistency; previously, inconsistent results would persist, but perhaps that was a bug in some eventual-persistence code that could be fixed later on.
+  * For now, we set a default delay of 20s between retries, before checking the API for unread chapters.